nyu-hfoss-project/thefifthisa-blog/about.md

 ### Hello world! 👋🌏

-I'm Isabelle Lavandero, a software developer and a Computer Science student at NYU.
+I'm Isabelle Lavandero, a software developer and Computer Science student at NYU.
 This blog tracks my weekly updates for an independent study on Humanitarian Free and Open Source Software (HFOSS) during the Fall 2018 semester.